-The disconnect between what drove the market and what we find to be compelling, high-quality businesses widened in the second half, allowing us to get the Fund more fully invested, even as we exited a few positions where our case had changed.
-We initiated three new holdings in the quarter (nine over the course of the year), which we are still building to various degrees.
+We initiated four new holdings in the quarter, which we are still building to various degrees.
 We exited Comcast as it neared its appraisal and sold our small position in Ferrovial after not getting a large enough stake.
 We sold Holcim, WH Group and Credit Suisse to fund the more attractive opportunities discussed above.
 While we still find Holcim and WH Group undervalued in absolute terms and owners of good assets, qualitative developments at both led to us prioritizing other investments in our Global portfolios.
 After taking an initial, smaller position in Credit Suisse earlier in the year, we ended up selling.
 We felt like we were getting a free shot at a potential turnaround at this controversial name.
 However, when more work from our team failed to confirm our initial thesis (especially that a more dramatic shift away from a balance sheet-heavy approach wasn't going to happen as soon as we first thought possible), we stuck to our process and sold at essentially breakeven vs. our cost.

-After beginning the year at 15%, our cash position ended the year at 5%.
+Our cash position ended the year at 8.0%.
 Our on-deck list remains strong, and, thanks to solid value growth across the portfolio, most of the companies are trading in the mid-70s% or lower of their appraisal, meaning the margin of safety and potential upside for the portfolio, which trades at a price-to-value in the low-60s%, is very high.